A peek at ZIOPHARM Oncology Inc. (ZIOP): Who has invested in It?

 ZIOPHARM Oncology Inc. (ZIOP): Who are the competitors?

-The company’s main competitors (and peers) include Cleveland BioLabs Inc. (CBLI) that is 118.15% higher over the past 12 months.
-Bristol-Myers Squibb Company (BMY) is -3.48% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Cleveland BioLabs Inc. (CBLI) that is 93.56% higher over the past 12 months.
+Bristol-Myers Squibb Company (BMY) is 5.05% up on the 1-year trading charts.
 Short interest in the company’s stock has risen 4.01% from the last report on Jan 14, 2021 to stand at a total of 32.58 million short shares sold with a short interest ratio of 9.61.